-Dermarest Psoriasis Medicated Moisturizer contains 2 percent salicylic acid and can help remove scales, soothe itchy skin, reduce redness, and restore moisture.
+Dermarest Psoriasis Medicated Moisturizer contains 2 percent salicylic acid and can help remove scales, soothe itchy skin, reduce discoloration, and restore moisture.

 What moisturizers do you use to find relief from psoriasis?
 Share your tips and experiences in the comments below or on MyPsoriasisTeam.